iambhagat92/calcuforme/LEGAL_PAGES_SUMMARY.md

 ## 🎉 What's Been Added

-I've successfully created three professional legal/informational pages for your CalcuForMe website:
+I've successfully created three professional legal/informational pages for your Calculate For Me website:

 ### 1. **About Us Page** (`about.html`)
 - **Purpose:** Tell your story and mission